Noh Sang-hyun

-Noh Sang-hyun (born July 19, 1990) or Steve Sanghyun Noh is a South Korean actor and model.
+Noh Sang-hyun (born July 19, 1990), or Steve Sanghyun Noh, is a South Korean actor and model.
+He is best known for his roles in the film Love in the Big City (2024) and the television series Pachinko (2022–2024).

 Early life and education

 Noh spent his childhood in Boston, USA, and graduated from the School of Business Administration at Babson College.